 The Town of Carefree relies on state-shared revenues and local sales tax.
 In years past we have saved more money than we have spent as reflected in the table below.
 We have used these savings for capital projects that benefit the citizens of Carefree.
-These projects have included building the Town Center Desert Gardens, installing fire hydrants, building a 1 million gallon water tank, repaving roads, building a fire station, acquiring a Town office building, acquiring open space land, and installing pedestrian lighting downtown.
-Local sales taxes were higher this year partly due to improved construction spending.
-New building permits were up in fiscal year 2015-16 and sales taxes are trending slightly up.
-Due to economic development and construction improvement projects, the Fund Balance this last fiscal year increased by a smaller amount \$28,572 leaving a total in all fund balances of \$6,973,596.
+These projects have included building the Town Center Desert Gardens, installing fire hydrants, building a 1 million gallon water tank, maintaining roads, building a fire station, acquiring two Town office buildings, acquiring open space land, installing 2 gateways and pedestrian lighting downtown.
+Local sales taxes were lower year this due to state mandated changes in the collection of construction sales tax.
+Due to less capital projects, the Fund Balance this last fiscal year increased \$593,991, leaving a total in all fund balances of \$7,567,587.